fngx/nuage/README.md

 The "remember me" feature relies on localstorage to store your credentials encrypted using aes-256-cbc.

 Note that on the FTP and sFTP, sessions connections aren't destroyed on every request but are reused and killed after 2 minutes.
 The reasoning is connections are expensive to create and this trick make the entire application feel much much faster for users who tries to navigate.

-# Known Issues
-- Google Drive: Google Drive lets you add multiple files with the same name in the same directory.
-You won't be able to see all those in Nuage as we assume that all filenames in a directory are unique.

 # Licensing
 Nuage is an open source software with its source code available under the AGPL license.
 Commercial license and support is available upon request, contact me for details: mickael@kerjean.me